 - Problems with school, including excessive absences

 CHILD ABUSE LAWYERS DEDICATED TO PROTECTING THE RIGHTS OF CHILDREN

 It’s important to know the warning signs of child abuse and child neglect.
 Even when reports get made, social services agencies don’t always follow through and do what’s best for the child.
 If a social services agency was notified about possible child abuse or child neglect and their lack of action resulted in a child being severely injured or killed, it’s time to hold that agency accountable.
-The child abuse and negligence attorneys from The Deratany Firm are strong advocates for children’s rights.
+The child abuse and negligence attorneys from Deratany & Kosner are strong advocates for children’s rights.
 Our lawyers will demand justice for children who were injured or killed when they should have been removed from their homes by social services and placed in foster care.
 Contact us today for a free consultation.